openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

          PREFERRED_PROVIDER_virtual/libgl ?= "mesa"

    :term:`PREFERRED_PROVIDERS`
-      A colon-separated list to determine which recipe should be given preference for cases where multiple recipes provide the same item.
+      Determines which recipe should be given preference for cases where multiple recipes provide the same item.
 Functionally, :term:`PREFERRED_PROVIDERS` is identical to
       :term:`PREFERRED_PROVIDER`.
 However, the :term:`PREFERRED_PROVIDERS` variable
       lets you define preferences for multiple situations using the following form::